Palo Alto Networks

 System Engineers are at the intersection of technical products experts and trusted advisors throughout the sales journey.
 They work with the sales teams to provide guidance and technical support in order to cultivate trust with prospects and clients.
 Ultimately, SEs need to understand the challenges of their prospective clients in order to connect and empathize with their struggles and articulate an effective solution.

-Moreover, due to the intricate nature of Palo Alto’s systems, content needed to be relevant to SE responsibilities and the PANW framework.
+Given the diversity and geographically-dispersed workforce of over 400 SEs that spans the US, Europe, Middle East, and APAC, Palo Alto Networks needed a flexible solution.
+Moreover, due to the intricate nature of Palo Alto Networks’ systems, content needed to be relevant to SE responsibilities and the Palo Alto Network framework.
 Meaning, they wanted a hybrid solution that would combine the training of both the vendor and Palo Alto curriculum.
-The previous solution was too rigid and leadership feared that SEs were not receiving effective, relevant information.

-Palo Alto sought a comprehensive and fundamental training program to establish a base level of cybersecurity competency for the SE team that would bring credibility and authenticity into all sales processes, in addition to accessibility to accommodate their global workforce.
-Leadership was wary of expensive boot camp-style solutions, thus seeking a new, more cost-effective and efficient way to train their teams.
+Palo Alto Networks sought a comprehensive and fundamental training program to establish a base level of cybersecurity competency for the SE team that would bring credibility and authenticity into all sales processes, in addition to accessibility to accommodate their global workforce.
+Leadership was wary of expensive boot camp-style solutions, thus seeking a new and efficient way to train their teams.

-- Top Performer Analysis (TPA) By delivering a diagnostic assessment to SE top performers, CyberVista was able to create benchmark performance targets that informed PAN leadership of optimal content configuration and created goals for the entire SE group.
+- Top Performer Analysis (TPA) By delivering a diagnostic assessment to SE top performers, CyberVista was able to create benchmark performance targets that informed Palo Alto Networks leadership of optimal content configuration and created goals for the entire SE group.